-AL FATIHAH(The Victory Of Decoding)
+AL FATIHAH(The Victory Of Unlocking The Truth)

 INTRODUCTION